min69u/Reforestation/README.md

-## Why do bears have hairy coats?
-Fur protection.
+## What do you call cheese by itself?
+Provolone.